pawel-mazurkiewicz/SimpleHydrologyWindows/README.md

 ## My input (Paweł)

 I'd found weigert's [Simple Hydrology](https://github.com/weigert/SimpleHydrology) repo and I became very interested in how it works.
 Alas, original repo isn't made for running on Windows and I had no Linux box to run it on and no desire to configure one for that one thing, so I hacked around it until it compiled and run successfully on Windows using Visual Studio 2017.
 It is also compiled as a x64 binary, which I believe isn't the case for the original.
-I've also added rotating of the terrain via left and right arrow as the original relied on second wheel on a mouse (??) to do it.
-Hopefully it can be useful for someone like me.
+I've also added rotating of the terrain via left and right arrow as the original relied on second wheel on a mouse (??) to do it, as well as I had to change some semantics around bool arrays for droplets, as the way they were originally coded didn't play well with MSVC.
+Same goes for including source files in TinyEngine.h - MSVC complained about it (as in - the separate source files that were included were all marked with errors and solution didn't compile), so I just actually included them in that header.

 Below is copied README from original repo with some minor changes.